jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 For reference, nearly all of my work in RL has been using proximal policy optimization (PPO) for continuous control.

+Of course its impossible to cover everything, and new results in RL come out weekly.
+But I hope this is at least useful to someone starting out in the field of RL.

 TODO post this on the RL discord.